lightning/bolts/02-peer-protocol.md

 `funding_output_contribution` is the amount of satoshis that this peer will contribute to the funding output of the transaction, when there is such an output.
 Note that it may be different from the contribution made in the previously completed transaction.
+If omitted, the sender is not contributing to the funding output.

 ### The `tx_ack_rbf` Message